goinvo/InvoPlaybook/_posts/2014-04-15-prototyping.md

 If your goal is to test the technical feasibility of a design (or a portion of a design), it is important to make sure you have a good understanding of what the final technology stack might look like.
 Is there an API?
 Is it a native application?
 It is going to be built in the style of a single page application?

 ## Determine the Scope
+It isn't possible to prototype everything and rarely does it make sense to.
+You should be prototyping for a purpose.

 ## Technical Questions
 * What language will your prototype be written in?